Skip to main content

 • Deductible – the amount you must pay before the plan’s coinsurance benefits begin.

-• Evidence of Insurability (EOI) – Life insurance over a certain amount may require evidence of insurability (EOI), or proof of good health, which involves answering questions about your health.
+• Evidence of Insurability (EOI) – life insurance over a certain amount may require evidence of insurability (EOI), or proof of good health, which involves answering questions about your health.

 • Health Savings Account (HSA) – a savings account that allows you to set aside pre-tax dollars deducted from your paycheck to pay for qualified non-reimbursed healthcare expenses, e.g., copays, deductibles, and coinsurance.